scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

    print('Score:', svm.score(X_test, y_test))
    # The model is ~98% accurate.

-To interpret crystal identification models like this, it can be helpful to use a dimensionality reduction tool such as UMAP (Uniform Manifold Approximation and Projection), as shown in figure :ref:`fig:steinhardtumap`.
+To interpret crystal identification models like this, it can be helpful to use a dimensionality reduction tool such as UMAP (Uniform Manifold Approximation and Projection), as shown in figure :ref:`fig:steinhardtumap` :cite:`McInnes2018`.
 The low-dimensional UMAP projection shown is generated directly from our ``pandas`` ``DataFrame``:

 .. code-block:: python